An ecosystem of apps in need of localization

 “Then we sync the Lokalise project with the respective mobile app.
 We have developed a script where the API downloads the last version of the Lokalise project and updates the mobile app.

 “When we need to make some updates to the text, we push the strings to Lokalise.
-Then, our team members who work with Lokalise - mainly project managers and the marketing team - can iterate the text.”
+Then, our team members who work with Lokalise - mainly project managers and the marketing team - can iterate on the text.”

 Once the MWM project managers and the marketing team know the scope of the translation task, they order translations through Gengo or other providers that Lokalise supports.
 Benjamin says: